trinly01/ZVWA/README.md

 ### Command Injection won't work

 Apache may not have high enough privileges to run commands on the web server.
-If you are running DVWA under Linux make sure you are logged in as root.
+If you are running VWA under Linux make sure you are logged in as root.
 Under Windows log in as Administrator.

 ### Why can't the database connect on CentOS?